 Kevin is sanding the surface of his 3D printed sculpture Glance so that he can apply a patina to make it look like patinated brass.
-He is roughing the surface of the resin sculpture with a product called Abranet, which his brother, a woodworker, told him about.
+He is roughing the surface of the sculpture with a product called Abranet, which his brother, a woodworker, told him about.

 Abranet is a very strong, flexible sanding mesh that you can actually look through.
 When you sand with it, the mesh doesn’t get clogged with debris.
 It’s also cooler than using power equipment like a vibrating sander so you don’t burn your work.

 Kevin and the Voice sand the surface with the grain, removing any shiny finish, then wipe it down with a damp cloth.

 Next they set the sculpture on a couple of wooden blocks so Kevin can apply a base coat of Sculpt Nouveau’s Brass B Metal Coating.
 This is amazing stuff – you can put it on pretty much anything.
 It’s ground-up brass in a suspension medium, so it gives it a real metal surface.